akphi/config-tester/doc/monorepo.md

 The latter is supported by most bundlers like `webpack` or `rollup`.
 The former, however is not too straight-forward: to [fully support tree-shaking](https://webpack.js.org/guides/tree-shaking/), we need to bundle the library modules (i.e. non-top-level modules) as [ESM](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/), rather than [CommonJS (CJS)](https://auth0.com/blog/javascript-module-systems-showdown/).
 Unfortunately, the tooling support for ESM at the moment is not quite fully in place (e.g. at the time of speaking, `webpack@5` and `Jest@26` does not fully support ESM).

-> Due to `Jest@26`'s [not usupporting ESM](https://github.com/facebook/jest/issues/9430), we currently we still need to build an extra CJS bundle for each library module just for testing.
+> Due to `Jest@26`'s [incomplete support for ESM](https://github.com/facebook/jest/issues/9430), we currently we still need to build an extra CJS bundle for each library module just for testing.

 Then, not all dependencies support ESM (most have support for CJS as it's still the dominant one), and while some of them do, there are particular setup we have to follow to not wrongly pick the CJS bundle.